nisasaf/doc.saf/README.md

 9. Then, type <b>php artisan db:seed</b>.
 10. Done.
 Now you can run your cloned project by type <b>php artisan serve</b> in terminal.

-<h3>If you just cloned and not close your terminal, follow this way</h3>
+*If you just cloned and not close your terminal, follow this way.
 1. Type <b>composer install</b> click and enter to install the vendor folder.
 2. After the installation process is complete, type <b>php artisan key:generate</b> and click enter.
 3. Type <b>php artisan migrate</b> to make a migration.